viviandotdev/ObsidianVault/10 Sources/Ilya Sutskever – We're moving from the age of scaling to the age of research.md

 - However, research, tinkering is not guaranteed **From no onward we are moving back to the age of research**
 - No that the models
 - We have trained all these models on all the data in the world.
 Pre-training data is what makes these models today.
 Behind each model we have the same things because they are all trained on the same data anyway.
-To find mo
+To find novel solutions to AI we need to discover new methods

+**What are some new approaches to build AI?**
+[[Continual learning]] as an definition for AGI
+A deployed learner that improves on the job is functionally super intelligent Humans generalize better and learn with far fewer samples due to evolution and build-in value functions.

+- You have a neural net and give a problem to solve
+- The modal has 1000s of actions to produce a solution
+- You use a score to provider a training signal for every action in the trajectory
+-